planttheidea/bolster/README.md

 }
 ```

-**$.window**
+**$.window()**

 Provide window-specific attribute, based on the parameter passed.
-To execute the method, pas in the string value of the attribute.
+To execute the method, pass in the string value of the attribute (a parameter is always required).
 The following parameters can be passed:
 + width
 + height
 + scrollTop